Warhammer 40,000: Third edition (1998)

 The third edition of the game was released in 1998 and, like the second edition, concentrated on streamlining the rules for larger battles.
 Third-edition rules were notably simpler.
-The rulebook was available alone, or as a boxed set with miniatures of Space Marines (one 10-man Tactical Squads with a Sergeant, missile launcher, and flamer, and the redesigned Space Marine Landspeeder with a Heavy Bolter) and the newly introduced Dark Eldar (now called "Drukhari") (20 Kabalite Warriors).
+The rulebook was available alone, or as a starter boxed set with miniatures of Space Marines and the newly introduced Dark Eldar.
 The system of army 'codexes' continued in third edition.
 The box artwork and studio army depicted the Black Templars Space Marine Chapter.

 Towards the end of the third edition, four new army codexes were introduced: the xeno (that is, alien) races of the Necron and the T'au and two armies of the Inquisition: the Ordo Malleus (called Daemonhunters), and the Ordo Hereticus (called Witchhunters); elements of the latter two armies had appeared before in supplementary material (such as Realm of Chaos and Codex: Sisters of Battle).
 At the end of the third edition, these armies were re-released with all-new artwork and army lists.
 The release of the T'au coincided with a rise in popularity for the game in the United States.